florimondmanca/tvseries/README.md

 - [Open a Pull Request](https://github.com/florimondmanca/uptv/compare): document the changes and provide any useful additional context.
 - Ask someone to review your code. 🔎🤝
 - When ready and tests pass: merge it!

-### Conventions

-These are conventions we recommend to apply throughout the project.
-They are being updated as we agree upon new conventions.

-#### View names

-Use underscore-separated view names: `search_series` instead of `search-series`.